-CLS 355: Histological Techniques, 2(1+1)
+CLS 355: Histological Techniques, 2(1+1) Pre-requisite: CLS 243

 This course will provide the student with the basic theoretical knowledge and practical experience in the methods and techniques in dealing with the surgical biopsies.
 This course will enable the student to perform the common techniques in tissue processing and produce stained sections by using the correct instruments.
 Instructions on the maintenance of such instrument will be given.